 Ten steps from the idea to a PCB

-In the last article we described what a PCB actually is.
-It was about the materials that are used and the process of doing a PCB design to have a proper layout.
-We will now describe the engineering process starting from scratch until manufacturing a PCB.
-But, one has to notice: Until the printed circuit board is ready, it mostly takes a minimum of three iterations of all steps of the development cycle, which is described in the following.
-The whole cycle has mostly to be done manually.
-However, CELUS' automation software offers a lot of options to reduce the effort, which will be mentioned shortly in the article.
-Here is an overview of the described process.
-You can compare the manual process like it mostly is nowadays to the one with support of CELUS.
+In the following, the engineering process of a PCB is described - starting from scratch until manufacturing a PCB.
+In this article you can read about what a PCB actually is, about the materials that are used and the process of doing a PCB design to have a proper layout.
+If you already know this, you will now get a clear overview over the process steps to receive a full functioning PCB.
+However, one has to notice: Until the printed circuit board is ready, it mostly takes a minimum of three iterations of all steps of the development cycle.
+The CELUS Engineering Platform offers a lot of options to reduce the effort, which will be mentioned shortly in the article.
+You can find an overview of the described process and a comparison with CELUS in the end of this article.

 1. Define what you want

 The first phase is about analyzing requirements.
-You need to exactly know what you need the PCB for and which function it should fulfill to be able to define a project scope.
+You need to exactly know what the PCB is for and which function it should fulfill to be able to define a project scope.
 For this purpose, you need to read and understand the standards of this special project.
 CELUS can help to reduce this effort through integrated data management for a database, where those standards are saved.
-This can save 10% of the development time.

 2. Establish your concept